 "McCauley supervises a team assembling a space station in orbit when tragedy strikes."

 On this day in 1965, Thunderbirds aired "Terror In New York City."
-This served as the fourth episode to the program's first season, and here's the plot summary from IMDB.com:
+Officially, this served as the fourth episode to the program's first season, and here's the plot summary from IMDB.com:

 "After Thunderbird 2 is heavily damaged in a mistaken attack, it leaves the team seemingly without a swift means to transport TB4 to New York City when a news crew is trapped underneath the collapsed Empire State Building."